mixbytes/audits_public/solidity/Open Enterprise/AddressBook.md

 ## CONCLUSION

-The contract https://github.com/AutarkLabs/open-enterprise/blob/37742fe405/apps/address-book/contracts/AddressBook.sol doesn’t have any vulnerabilities according to our analysis.
+The [fixed contract](https://github.com/AutarkLabs/open-enterprise/blob/37742fe405/apps/address-book/contracts/AddressBook.sol) doesn’t have any vulnerabilities according to our analysis.